Batacek/Serger/README.md

 - You can choose between 2 languages (Czech and English)
     - You can easily translate it to another language or even enter your own messages
 - You can ping any type of server
+- You can use our library for your own code

 <h1>Library</h1>
 The library is written in C# for .NET9.0 and is not available on NuGet yet.